-There is nothing sophisticated about picking olives (although some large establishments use machines to shake the olives off the trees; you will not see many of these around Ostuni, where mostly there are small owners like ourselves).
+There is nothing sophisticated about picking olives (although some large establishments use machines to shake the olives off the trees; you will not see many of these around Ostuni, where mostly there are small owners with about 300 trees.
 Some people simply set out a lot of nets on the ground in early November, and wait until lots of olives fall off the trees - however, as the olives lie around for days and sometimes weeks, the oil quality from these is not good, at best it is suitable only for domestic or local use only.
-We aim to produce very high quality oil for commercial sale, so we pick our olives entirely by hand, using a net only to help gather up the olives from the tree on which we are working.
+More serious producers aim for very high quality oil for commercial sale, so pick olives entirely by hand, using a net only to help gather up the olives from the tree on which they are working.

 Hand picking is straightforward but time consuming.
 The olives are just picked or ideally stripped off the twigs; they come off without difficulty.
 It is easy enough for lower branches which can be reached from the ground (aided by hooked sticks to pull down branches).
 Those higher up are tackled by a combination of ladders, climbing the trees and a limited amount of bashing with long poles to knock the olives down.

-The olives are collected into a net spread underneath the tree on which we are working, which is then emptied into tubs.
-We aim to fill 4-6 tubs per day minimum - each tub contains about 30kg of olives.
+The olives are collected into a net spread underneath the tree being worked.
+The net is then emptied into tubs.
+Each tub contains about 30kg of olives.
 When the trees are heavily laden the tubs can be filled quite quickly.
-But with a poor crop, the low density of fruit on the trees slows us down, as we have to move from tree to tree often; this means more work to hit our minimum daily target.
-In any case we have to work from dawn to dusk - roughly 7am until 5.30pm - every day.
-It is a pleasant job when the sun is shining, although it can be a little bit chilly first thing.
-We don't pick olives on the rare occasions when it rains.
+But with a poor crop, the low density of fruit on the trees makes for slow progress, with more work to hit a daily target to take to the press.
+The short season anyway means working from dawn to dusk - roughly 7am until 5.30pm - every day.
+It is a pleasant job when the sun is shining, although it can be chilly first thing.
+Occasionally rain stops olive picking.

 Frantoio is the name for an olive pressing establishment, old or new.
 The examples of a traditional small scale frantoio are now either a museum or have been converted into a bar or restaurant - there are many of these throughout Puglia.
 Nowadays all olive oil pressing is carried out in a modern frantoio, which is a small establishment similar to a dairy.
-We take our olives to an agricultural cooperative frantoio (one of three communal olive pressing facilities serving Ostuni) within 36 hours maximum from picking, often the same day, to ensure the highest quality olive oil.
+Boccadoro olives are taken to an agricultural cooperative frantoio (one of three communal olive pressing facilities serving Ostuni) within 36 hours maximum from picking, often the same day, to ensure the highest quality olive oil.

-￼Our olives are chiefly Coratina, the main variety in Puglia, noted for its high polyphenol content, which gives the strong fruity/peppery taste.
+Boccadoro olives are from varieties noted for high polyphenol content, which gives the strong fruity/peppery taste.
 The olives vary in colour from green to purple and even black, depending on their ripeness.
-They are all suitable for pressing into oil; a few growers produce a batch of oil just from green olives, which produces a milder flavour (we have not tried this yet, we prefer the peppery taste generated by the riper olives), but is something we will be experimenting with over the coming years.
+They are all suitable for pressing into oil; a proportion of green olives improves quality but reduces the quantity obtained from the press; so a careful balance is required.

-The olives and the frantoio are part of the Collina di Brindisi (Brindisi Hill) Denominazione d'Origine Protteta, one of the specially designated DOP extra virgin olive oil producing zones in Italy, an internationally recognised affirmation of origin and quality.
+Boccadoro olives and the frantoio are part of the Collina di Brindisi (Brindisi Hill) Denominazione d'Origine Protteta, one of the specially designated DOP extra virgin olive oil producing zones in Italy, an internationally recognised affirmation of origin and quality.
 This is an important part of the Boccadoro olive oil appeal to people who appreciate high quality olive oil.

-At the frantoio our olives are all put into large baskets in a batch with our name on it.
+At the frantoio olives are all put into large baskets in a batch with the Boccadoro name on it.
 Each batch is weighed in and then processed individually.
-Although there are a few large producers of olive oil, who have a batch requiring many baskets, most are relatively small producers such as ourselves.
+Although there are a few large producers of olive oil, who have a batch requiring many baskets, most are relatively small producers.

-The frantoio machinery has to be thoroughly washed through between each batch, so we need to have a minimum of about 180kg each time to make this worthwhile for the frantoio.
-And as we try to get the olives to the press each day (at about 7.30pm), this is why we have to work hard to fill our tubs!
+The frantoio machinery has to be thoroughly washed through between each batch, so a minimum of about 180kg is required each time to make this worthwhile for the frantoio.
+Getting olives to the press each day (at about 7.30pm) means a lot of work to fill enough our tubs!

 The frantoio is quietly, efficiently but informally run, its modern, very clean machinery replicating precisely the centuries-old method of oil extraction, "Cold pressing" is essential for extra virgin quality oil, which means low temperatures are used in the processing; and of course nothing is added to artificially increase the amount of oil extracted.
 Processing involves sieving out any odd leaves and debris; washing the olives at low temperature; pressing them mechanically to extract the oil; and finally removing any residual water via a centrifuge.

-The extracted oil is put into our own containers which we leave to be picked up from the frantoio, usually the following day, together with details of the amount of oil from our batch and of its acidity measurement.
-So if necessary we can link oil with specific trees tackled the day or so previously!
-We store the oil on our premises (in a cool storeroom) in large containers, from which we transfer it into cans and bottles for sale.
-All the bottling, sealing, labelling and packing we do ourselves.
+The extracted oil is put into containers to be picked up from the frantoio, usually the following day, together with details of the amount of oil produced from the batch and of its acidity measurement.
+So oil is linked to specific batches and to specific trees tackled the day or so previously!
+Oil is stored (in a cool storeroom) in large containers, but is quickly transferred into cans and bottles for sale.

-Unlike wine from our grapes, which takes a year or more to mature, olive oil is ready to consume instantly.
-In the first year, we provided and sold oil to our friends and to guests.
-Much of it went to local people (who really know their oil!), and all remarked on its taste and quality.
-This prompted us to bottle it and market it properly, under the name Boccadoro - this the official name of the country area of Ostuni where we live.
+Unlike wine, which takes a year or more to mature, olive oil is ready to consume instantly.
+Puglia Passion sells its oil under the name Boccadoro - this the official name of the country area of Ostuni where Puglia Passion is based.
 Boccadoro appropriately means "mouth of gold".